1907 German federal election: Results

 The SPD gained around a quarter of a million votes compared to 1903, receiving 10% more of the vote than any other party, although the high turnout meant the SPD's vote share in total was down.
 Also affecting the Social Democrats negatively were the runoff agreements between the parties of the bloc.
 So, despite their high share of the vote, they only won 43 seats compared to 81 in 1903.
 The centre were able to make gains, going from 100 to 105 seats.
 The bloc parties made minor seat gains, primarily because their electoral agreements meant they did not compete with each other.
 The two conservative parties increased their seat number from 75 to 84.
 Even more minor were the gains for the National Liberals, who rose from 51 to 54 seats.
 However, the left-liberals made clearer gains, improving their position from 36 to 49 seats.
 In total, when counting minor parties and independents aligned with it, the bloc achieved a majority of 220 out of 397 seats.

 Also notable was the success of Polish candidates in Upper Silesia, winning five out of the region's twelve constituencies.
 This was in contrast to the elections from 1871 to 1898, in which, despite the Polish-speaking majority, no Polish candidate ever won a seat there.
 This politicisation of the Upper Silesian Poles was primarily caused by the anti-Polish linguistic and cultural policies of the Prussian state government (see the Września school strike).

+Graph of the party split among 397 seats.